hrashk/books-api/README.md

 ## Available commands

 The rest api services manages books using a Redis cache for search results.
+The app keeps a single copy of a book with the same title and author.
+It handles the add and update operations cleverly so that the unique constraint is not violated, e.g. by modifying an existing book rather than creating a new one.
+Similarly, the category names are kept unique.
+Refer to the javadoc and test cases for further details.

 The following URL shows the Swagger / Open API documentation of the available end points.
 Here you may try out individual requests.